 When ripe cherries arrive at the Sungai Lintang facility, the crews start cleaning and pulping them and put the fresh, wet parchment into water fermentation tanks for a minimum of 12 hours.
 The parchment is then washed and sun-dried on patios, as well as in temperature- and humidity-controlled greenhouses with raised beds.

 Afterward, the beans are sorted first with a mechanical gravity separator and then a second time by hand.

 AgroTropic has a regular staff of 28 team members, two fermentation tanks capable of processing 20 metric tons of Arabica, and during the harvest season supports hundreds of seasonal workers.
-It also takes pride in the window-lined, light-filled buildings where the sorting takes place.
-It's a lovely work environment for 80 sorters, and an incredibly clean one — they don't even allow shoes in the hand-sorting room.
+It also takes pride in its window-lined, light-filled buildings where the sorting takes place.
+It's an unusually lovely work environment for 80 sorters and an incredibly clean one — shoes aren't allowed in the hand-sorting room.

 AgroTropic also takes pride in its partnership database, which logs details about each farmer and his or her coffee.
-The system allows AgroTropic to monitor all payments made to the farmers, to run a credit program with their women partners and to trace every bean back to the farm where it was grown.
+The system allows AgroTropic to monitor all payments made to the farmers, to run a credit program with its women partners and to trace coffees back to the farms where it was grown.
 In the future, AgroTropic plans to formalize its credit union and be a healthy cooperative.